 Another reason: When you’re tired, your energy levels are likely to make the couch—and not the walking trail—look like the perfect place to be.
-In fact, a 2008 review study in the journal Obesity found that sleep-deprived people spent more time watching TV than doing something active.
+In fact, a 2008 review study, published in the journal Obesity, found that sleep-deprived people spent more time watching TV than doing something active.

 1. Anything with Caffeine

 You know tea and coffee have this pick-me-up ingredient that can keep you awake at night, but did you know that chocolate and colas do, too?
 There are a few more sources that might surprise you that should be avoided before bed.
 For example, some non-cola sodas also have caffeine.
 One citrus-flavored brand has 41 milligrams per serving—about half the caffeine in a cup of coffee.
 Energy bars and drinks often rely on caffeine for their boost.
 And watch out for ice cream and yogurt, particularly those with coffee, mocha or “java,” which is just another word for coffee.

 3. Fatty Foods

 There are three big reasons not to indulge in greasy burgers, fries, and full-fat ice cream during the day.
 You can guess the first—they’re unhealthy and fattening.
 But the other two relate to sleep.
 If you have acid reflux or even just suffer from occasional heartburn, fatty meals can wake you—painfully—many times a night.
 Fatty foods are harder to digest, so they’re in your digestive system longer, requiring more acid to break them down.
-And they can contribute to weight gain by hurting your healthy diet and interfering with your sleep.
+Plus, they can contribute to weight gain by hurting your healthy diet and interfering with your sleep.
 Studies suggest that a high fat diet may decrease your sensitivity to orexin, a chemical that regulates the sleep-wake cycle.
 Rats on a high fat menu stopped responding effectively to orexin, decreased their physical activity, and gained weight.
 Add these foods to your list of things to avoid before bed for a better night’s rest.